-There shall be no more than two parent-teacher conference sessions held in each School Year.
-All Instructors are expected to make themselves available in their classrooms throughout such sessions.
-Part-time Instructors shall be compensated with time or salary for attending parent-teacher conference sessions on days they do not normally work.
-For each evening parent-teacher conference session, there will be a half lieu day off with pay for all Instructors, except the part-time Instructors who are entitled to compensation as described above.
+- (a) There shall be no more than two parent-teacher conference sessions held in each School Year.
+All Instructors are expected to make themselves available in their classrooms throughout such sessions. - (b) Part-time Instructors shall be compensated with time or salary for attending parent-teacher conference sessions on days they do not normally work. - (c) For each evening parent-teacher conference session, there will be a half lieu day off with pay for all Instructors, except the part-time Instructors who are entitled to compensation as described above.
+Where this half lieu day cannot be provided due to operational requirements, the Instructor shall have the choice of receiving either a half lieu day off with pay at another time scheduled by the Administration after consultation with the Instructor, or one-half day's additional pay.
 If two evening parent-teacher conference sessions are held in a School Year, the Employer may combine the two half lieu days into a single full lieu day.